AXSDEV/Loja/README.md

 [ ] If the product exists but has 0 stock, update only the quantity ✔

 [ ] Avoid creating duplicate entries for the same product ✔

-[ ] Allow only numbers in Quantity and Price when adding a product ✔

 🛠 Extra Tasks